KevinBumgartner/portfolio/README.md

-enjoy reading some of the more in-depth files; I'm providing a file with some matrix factorization algorithms written in Julia, and a file with some self-designing neural network code written in Python, a file with some data cleaning and plumbin code written in R, and a directory with several C++ files for a very basic symbolic manipulator (computer algebra system) backend.
+enjoy reading some of the more in-depth files; I'm providing a file with some matrix factorization algorithms written in Julia, and a file with some self-designing neural network code written in Python, a file with some data cleaning and plumbing code written in R, and a directory with several C++ files for a very basic symbolic manipulator (computer algebra system) backend.